 - being intentional on how families can help shape meaningful policies and programs.

-The purpose of the CoP Family Engagement, Networks and Leadership Innovations Workgroup is to provide a platform for states to strengthen practices and opportunities in the connecting and networking bucket of support.
+The purpose of the CoP Family Engagement & Networks Innovations Workgroup is to provide a platform for states to strengthen practices and opportunities in the connecting and networking bucket of support.
 Through the development and sustainability of family and self-advocacy networks, CoPs heighten the mental health and self-efficacy of families and provide a springboard for families to advocate for needed and desired changes on the trajectory to a good life, and opportunities to represent the family perspective at a systems level.

 The CoP has been taking a close look at how states are innovating (or could further innovate) and launching Medicaid waiver and other Medicaid authority changes, both through services and funding strategies, that include supporting families and infuse LifeCourse principles; tying the LifeCourse into states overarching strategic plans across different topical initiatives, policy and regulatory revisions; and, exploring successful strategies that comport with each state’s structure, process for change at factors such as local, state, financial, legislative and cultural context.
 Work will also focus on changes in federal rules and regulations and how CoP states can explore LifeCourse strategies with potential to increase compliance and satisfaction.
 Calls and webinars will be documented and available to members.

-The CoP Policies for Supporting Families Innovations Workgroup will work across CoP states in developing/aligning Medicaid waivers and other Medicaid authorities in supporting families, analyzing needed policies and recommending changes and tying the LifeCourse Framework into state’s overall system and structural transformation efforts across programs, funding and services, including furthering federal regulation implementation through implementing the LifeCourse.
-The overall purpose of the Family Policy Workgroup is to explore funding, policy and transformation changes that benefit families and individuals with disabilities, while assisting to achieve states’ transformation goals.
+The CoP LTSS Policies & Families Innovations Workgroup will work across CoP states in developing/aligning Medicaid waivers and other Medicaid authorities in supporting families, analyzing needed policies and recommending changes and tying the LifeCourse Framework into state’s overall system and structural transformation efforts across programs, funding and services, including furthering federal regulation implementation through implementing the LifeCourse.
+The overall purpose of the workgroup is to explore funding, policy and transformation changes that benefit families and individuals with disabilities, while assisting to achieve states’ transformation goals.

 The state teams in the CoP have been digging deep into the integral role family member’s play in setting the expectations and helping their family members explore the world of work and higher education.
 From giving young children responsibilities early on, encouraging families to dream of a successful, contributing job in the community based on experiences and interests, and encouraging planning for transition for both youth exiting high school and adult family members seeking work and careers, state teams are working to explore action steps taken, activities states are currently doing, and exploring the road ahead for employment through the LifeCourse Framework.